-Honey Roasted Garlicky Tomato Confit
+Honey Roasted Tomato Confit

-What do you do with buckets of sweet, juicy cherry tomatoes?
-I’ve made pie, salad, and soup — all delicious — but I wanted something different.
+What do you do with buckets of sweet, sun-warmed cherry tomatoes?
+I’ve made pie, salad, and soup — all delicious — but I craved something different.
 I remembered an old Epicurious recipe for roasted cherry tomatoes and decided to turn up the garlic (by a lot — a whole head!).
 The result is sublime: honey-roasted, garlicky tomato confit that’s incredible on toast, tossed with pasta, or eaten straight from the jar.

 Ingredients